arohapy/Shiny-Pokemon-Counter/README.md

 1.2:

-Added a version compatible with windows
+Added a version compatible with windows.

 Version 1.1:

-Fixed a bug I completely overlooked in the first version
+Fixed a bug I completely overlooked in the first version.